Gurobi/modeling-examples/optimization201/technician_assignment/README.md

 The problem is modeled using Gurobi Python API.
 So, a Gurobi license is required to run this model.
 If you don't have a license, you can request a free commercial evaluation license or a free academic license [here](https://www.gurobi.com/downloads/).
-The data used in the models is small enough to run the model with gurobi restricted license (available via `pip install gurobi` as shown in the notebook).
+The data used in the models is small enough to run the model with a Gurobi restricted license (available via `pip install gurobi` as shown in the notebook).